Introduction

 Avoid Cross-threading:

-Start by carefully threading the new spark plug into the spark plug hole by hand.
-This is crucial to prevent cross-threading, which can damage the threads in the cylinder head.
+Start by gently threading the new spark plug into the spark plug hole with your hand.
+This step is crucial to prevent cross-threading, which can damage the threads in the cylinder head.

-Turn the spark plug clockwise by hand until it cannot turn any further without resistance.
-This ensures that the spark plug is properly aligned and not cross-threaded.
+Turn the spark plug clockwise by hand until you feel some resistance.
+This confirms that it’s aligned correctly and not cross-threaded.

 Tighten with a Spark Plug Socket